-I first learned about Maria Campbell when I took a history class on Women and maria campbell 2451675the Canadian West.
+I first learned about Maria Campbell when I took a history class on Women and the Canadian West.
 Maria is a huge presence in the Canadian Indigenous community.
 She is a Métis author, filmmaker, playwright, broadcaster, teacher, researcher and Elder with the Saskatchewan Aboriginal Justice Commission.

 Maria had a very difficult life in her youth and she makes no secret of her struggles with addiction, prostitution, poverty and sexual abuse.
 She owns it and shares it in her autobiography Half Breed (1973) and gives an intimate level of transparency into how the system and society built that path for her.
 If you haven’t read or heard of Half Bread, I highly recommend it.
 It’s a heartbreaking and disturbing read, but given that these issues are still going on and Maria was born in 1940, we can’t afford to be ostriches in the sand about the treatment of indigenous people in our country (or any country).
 Sometimes people like to think “Oh, it can’t possibly be that bad.”
 It’s that bad and probably worse.
 Maria’s experience is one that echoes the experience of thousands more.